-If you’re searching for Black-owned businesses to support in London (and we hope you already were) here are some resources we find useful, many of whom were doing the work, long before this recent spotlight.
-We will continue to add to this list as events evolve and more resources become available.
+If you’re searching for Black-owned businesses to support in London (and we hope you already were) here are some resources we find useful, many of whom were doing the work long before this recent spotlight.
+We will continue to add to this list.

 This comprehensive directory lists hundreds of Black-owned businesses in the UK across a whole range of sectors.
-It also lets you search geographically for businesses, so you can support those near you.
+It also lets you search geographically for businesses, so you can support ones near you.

 This website championing the Black British writing scene has created an extensive list of Black bookshops and publishers to support.
 The list is broken down geographically so you can find shops and writing initiatives local to you.